sdague/github-helpers/README.md

 # build a package to store github creds
 bx wsk package bind /whisk.system/github GitHubWebHook --param-file github.json

+export WHISK_IMAGE="sdague/python3action"
 ```

+**Note:** these actions need a custom docker image because they need
+libraries beyond what's included in the base
+``openwhisk/python3action``.
+I've got a docker image at
+``sdague/python3action`` with those additions.

+You can also rebuild it easily by looking in the ``docker/`` directory
+and running the ``./buildAndPush.sh`` script.
+I make no guaruntees on
+the contents of my image, so if you are going to run with this long
+term, it's best to replace the image with your own.

 ### ack-github ###